cdefgah/whatsapp-jpeg-repair/README.md

 It will set the required attributes for both the application file and the runme.sh file.

 You can now put the files downloaded from WhatsApp into the `whatsapp-files` folder.
-Launch the `WhatsAppJpegRepair` application by double-clicking on it.
+Launch the `whatsapp-jpeg-repair` application by double-clicking on it.
 Then retrieve the repaired files from the `repaired-files` folder.

 Mac OS users should note that they will need to close the displayed window manually when the text `[Process completed]` appears.